Kirhhoff/mini-docker/README.md

 # mini-docker: illustrate what docker really is in 100 lines of C/C++

 This is a reference C/C++ implemetation of [Containers From Scratch • Liz Rice • GOTO 2018](https://www.youtube.com/watch?app=desktop&v=8fi7uSYlOdc&feature=youtu.be), which illustrates the idea of docker in a few lines of Go.
+A detailed explanation of each line of code can be found on my [Zhihu answer](https://www.zhihu.com/question/28300645/answer/2488146755).

 To test the filesystem isolation of this mini-docker, you must first have an extra ubuntu filesystem for mini-docker running and mounting on.
 You can prepare this from your own ubuntu with following commands: